• Skip to primary navigation

 Mill Creek Park covers 2,658 acres of land and is the oldest park district in Ohio.
 This large, beautiful park includes several lakes, ponds, gardens, and recreation areas in addition to two education centers, a historic mill, and a golf course.

 At the northern end of the park, you’ll find several of the park’s visitor favorites including Fellows Riverside Gardens and Lanterman’s Mill.
-Fellows Riverside Gardens is a free, public gardens are full of color and activity.
+Fellows Riverside Gardens is a free, public garden full of color and activity.
 Each year the gardens welcome more than 400,000 visitors and offer tours, gardening courses, and special events held in the garden’s D.D. and Velma Davis Education and Visitors Center.

 Beautiful through all four seasons, Lanterman’s Mill is one of the area’s most historic landmarks.
 Here you’ll find scenic plunge falls, a 96-foot covered bridge, an operating waterwheel, artisan stone-ground flours, and several walking trails to enjoy.